Parry-Parry/dfNotes/dfNotes.md

 #### Continuity

-An objective function is **continuous** if for some very small adjustment to $\theta$ there is an *arbitrarily* small change in L\(θ\).
+An objective function is **continuous** if for some very small adjustment to $θ$ there is an *arbitrarily* small change in L\(θ\).
 This means that there will never be "nasty surprises" if we move slowly enough through the space of θ; no sudden jumps in value.

 If a function is discontinuous, local search methods are not guaranteed to converge to a solution.
 Optimisation for discontinuous objective functions is typically much harder than for continuous functions.
 This is because there could be arbitrary changes in the objective function for any adjustment to the parameters.